 From the moment tat Prince Albert began to consider te mairrage of is eldest daujter, it was a dynastic match with Prussia.
 The Prince's view of the Prussian Royal family was one of his faulty judgements.
 There were in fact not many, but this was one of them.
 He was right that Prussia would evebntually unite Germany, but he was wrong that the Hohenzollers would ever truly accept constitutional government.
 It was at Balmoral in 1855 that the engagement was settled.
 It was not immediately announced.
 Vicky was only 14, do the actual wedding would have to be delayed.
 Albert monopolized Frederich's time at Balmoral, talking at length about European politics, especially Prussia's "deplorable policies.
 Soon he would begin instructing Vicky on her future role.
 The instructions went on until the mairrage and when Vicky set off to Berlin she had essays her father had assigned with his corrections and notes with her.

-Princess Royal Victoria married Crown Prince Frederick Wilhelm of Prussia who was to become Kaiser Frederick III on January 25, 1858, at St. James Palace, London, England.
-Prince Albert was still alive and was able to see his eldest daughter mairred.
+The announcement of the engagement of the Princess Royalm Victoria and Crown Prince Frederick Wilhelm of Prussia who was to become Kaiser Frederick III was generally gteeted with disapproval.
+The Grmans were hostoric allies against France.
+Yet Prussia has not joined Brritain in the Crimean War and the Prussian monarchy had not fulfilled their pledges to the liberals after the 1848 uprisings.
+The wedding took place at St. James Palace, London, England (January 25, 1858).
+Prince Albert was still alive and was able to see his eldest daughter married.
+Vicki's brothers and sisters were in attendance, the boys decked out in Hihland finery.
 Frederick and Victoria, patronized art and literature and encouraged the work

 of the royal museums.
 They shared the liberal principles represented by the constitutional English monarchy.
 The mairrage was the centerpiece of the royal family and the British Government's policy of

 The newlyweds arrived in Berlin in the middle of the German winter.
-Vicky was wearing a stylish but low-cut dress was not wearing a coat when she met Queen Elizabeth--who was not pleased with the English mairrage of her nephew.
+Vicky was wearing a stylish but low-cut dress withoutg a coat when she met Queen Elizabeth--who was not pleased with the arranged English marriage.
 She asked Vicky if she was not frozen.
-"Completely, except for my hear," she replied--disarming the Queen.
-There new home was the Schloss in Berlin--a real shock for a young girl usded to the cleaness and modernity of the homes oversaw by her forward looking father.
-Albert was fascinated by inventions and inovations.
+"Completely, except for my heart," she replied--disarming the Queen.
+Their new home was the Schloss in Berlin--a real shock for a young girl used to the cleaness and modernity of the homes overseen by her forward-looking father.
+Albert was fascinated by inventions and innovations.
 At the Schloss there were smelly drains and no bathrooms and running water.
 Beds were infested with bugs and some unused rooms were littered with dead bats.
-The Prince's family was unwelcoming and arogant.
-If this wan't enough to discourage the still teenage Vicky, she found that King Wilhelm Friderich was senile, the Queen an Anglphobe, and Friederich's patents were constantly bickering.
+The Prince's family was unwelcoming and arrogant.
+If this wan't enough to discourage the still teenage Vicky, she found that King Wilhelm Friderich was senile, the Queen an Anglphobe, and Friederich's parents were constantly bickering.
 She also found the other German princes (her husbands brothers) to be boorish heel-clicking marinettes who regarded their wives of little consequence except to produce children.
-[Van der Kiste, p4]
+[Van der Kiste, p.
+4]

-Vicky was well prepared to be Queen of Prussia and Empress of a new German Empire.
-She spoke fluent Geman.
-She was intelligent and Albert had seen that she was well educated, muvh better than her mother had been educated.
+V icky was well prepared to be Queen of Prussia and Empress of a new German Empire.
+She spoke fluent German.
+She was intelligent and Albert had seen that she was well educated, much better than her mother had been educated.
 She was charming with a foreceful personality--perhaps from contending with Bertie's antics in the nursery.
 Shhe was well versed in politics under her father's tutoring and had liberal leanings.
 Amazingly, Vicky's tutoring did not end with the mairrage.
 She would send essays home to her father for correction from Berlin.
 Her husband was not as well educated.
 Her father excused this, advising this was because a Prussian Prince had to spend so much time "playing soldier".

 Vicky came home for visits after the mairrage.
 Her status within the family changed.
 Victoria and Albert would speak openly in front of her.
 She in turn was allowed to express herself.
 She wanted to help mend the divide between her parents and Bertie.
 Childhood spats were apparently long forgotten.
 She said that Bertie's faults did not seem nearly as bad as tose of the Prussian princes.
 She suggested that since he did not like reading, perhaps other talents could be developed that could be useful when he became king.
 Her father was not impressed, however, by the comparison with what he described as "some of the most profligate young men in Europe" and scolded Vicky for even suggesting it.
 [Bennett, p.
 342.]
 Her Father was apaulded to learn when Vicky visited Osbourn the extent to which William I was pursuing royal autocracy rather than constitutional rule.
 Prince Albert's health and energy was deteriorating, by this time, but the one thing he never neglected was Vicky's letters.
 In one of his last letters to Vicky he wrote, "Pray Heaven not to make us a present of Herr von Bismark to end the ministerial crisis."